jtinslay/hangman/README.md

 ## Milestone 2
 - A list of 5 possible fruits is defined and one is selected at random through the use of the random module as the word for the user to guess.
-- The user is then asked to enter a character.
-The user input is validated to check if it is a single alphabetic character.
+- The user is then asked to enter a letter.
+The user input is validated to check if it is a single alphabetic letter.
 If the user input validation fails, the program exits with an error message.
 If the user input validation passes, the program exits with a message stating that the user input was valid.

 ```python
 import random